karenpayneoregon/ef-core-lessons-csharp/NorthWindCoreUnitTest_InMemory/readme.md

 ```

 This ensures a folder named Json exists in the folder where binaries are located for placing Json files into for generating Json from models.

+Since the files in the Json folder are under source control when cloning this solution they will be downloaded.